Kezze-e/Whabba-Licenses/README.md

 # Whabba
 Whabba licenses are simple, easy, and have short as well as detailed versions.

-* Note: I have used [Ginger](https://www.gingersoftware.com/) in order to correct the grammar of licenses.
+* Note: [Ginger](https://www.gingersoftware.com/) has been used to assist me with every license aswell as this readme file as English is not my first language.

 ## About